Just after breakfast, I developed this fascination with my wooden cutting board. This is where I prepare nearly all my food.

 I was entranced.

-I marvelled at it for well over a minute.
+I marveled at it for well over a minute.

-I wouldn’t allow pictures of plastic cutting boards.
+I couldn’t bare to show off a plastic cutting board.
 So dull and unrefined; no style whatsoever.
-Even worse would be showing brand new wooden cutting boards.
+Even worse would be a brand new wooden cutting board.
 How demonstrably ugly are those.
 Look!

-In these well-used wooden boards, there is history.
-There are multilayered contexts in each which would make any Ingmar Bergman movie fan salivate.
-You can tell from that picture at the top of this post, that I unconsciously cut mainly into one section of the board and, as I alluded to earlier, I use one side more than the other, slowly sculpting it to become undoubtedly my greatest work of art.
+Instead in these well-used wooden boards, there is history.
+I use one side more than the other, slowly sculpting it to become undoubtedly my greatest work of art.
 The unplayable golf green.
-Befitting considering this is my 100th post.

-If a wooden cutting board doesn’t wet one’s appetite, then nothing will.
+If this bacteria ridden monstrosity doesn’t wet one’s appetite, then nothing will.